 The first time you use an abbreviation, you should spell it out [e.g. The United States Environmental Protection Agency (USEPA) regulates discharges of...].
 It is important to be consistent in the use of units (generally SI).
 Typically, there is a single space between the number and the unit (e.g. 20 ml).
-The exception to this is the degree symbol (e.g. 25°C).
-To indicate a number raised to a power of two or three, use a superscripted numeral instead of the word "squared" or "cubic" (e.g. m2 not sq. m).
+The exception to this is the degree symbol and percentage symbol (e.g. 25°C, 45%).
+To indicate a number raised to a power of two or three, use a superscripted numeral instead of the word "squared" or "cubic" (e.g. m not sq. m).